nypl-spacetime/nypl-warper/README.md

 ## Development

-Via Vagrant - There is a [`Vagrantfile`](/Vagrantfile) you can use which uses a provision script in `lib/vagrant`. *Note:* the default `Vagrantfile` is configured to take 8GB RAM.
+Via Vagrant - There is a [`Vagrantfile`](/Vagrantfile) you can use which uses the [`/lib/vagrant/provision.sh`](/lib/vagrant/provision.sh) provision script. **Note:** the default `Vagrantfile` is configured to take 8GB RAM.
 To use this file type:

     vagrant up

 to get and install the virtual machine - this will also install the libraries and depencies and ruby gems for mapwarper into the virtual machine.
-See the file in `lib/vagrant/provision.sh` for more details about this process.
+See [`/lib/vagrant/provision.sh`](/lib/vagrant/provision.sh) for more details about this process.

 After that runs, type `vagrant ssh` to login and then you can:

     cd /srv/mapwarper
     rails c

 Create a user in the console, as shown above and then `exit`.
-Then start the server in port 3000 with:

-    rails s

-To start in a relative url root use `thin`:
+Then start the server in a relative url root use `thin`:

     RAILS_ENV=development bundle exec thin --prefix=/warper start

 and then browse to `http://localhost:3000/warper/`

+In non-Vagrant circumstances you may want to run it just using `rails s`.

 ## Import a test map